 NP 11-203 also sets out the process for seeking exemptive relief in multiple jurisdictions that falls outside the scope of the Instrument.
 NP 11-203 applies to a broad range of exemptive relief applications, not just discretionary exemption applications from the provisions listed in Appendix D of the Instrument.
 For example, NP 11-203 applies to an application to be designated a reporting issuer, a mutual fund, a non-redeemable investment fund or an insider.
-However, it does not apply to an application to be designated as a designated rating organization, specifically covered in NP 11-205.
-It also applies, or to an application for an order to cease to be a discretionary exemption from a provision not listed reporting issuer, specifically covered in Appendix D of the InstrumentNP 11-206.
+However, it does not apply to an application to be designated as a designated rating organization, specifically covered in NP 11-205, or to an application for an order to cease to be a reporting issuer, specifically covered in NP 11-206.

-Please refer to NP 11-202, NP 11-203, NP 11-204, NP 11-205, NP 11-206 and NP 11-205 for more details on these processes.
+Please refer to NP 11-202, NP 11-203, NP 11-204, NP 11-205 and NP 11-206 for more details on these processes.

-(3) Interpretation of the Instrument - As with all national or multilateral instruments, you should read the Instrument from the perspective of the local jurisdiction in which you seek a deemed prospectus receipt, an automatic exemption or registration or a deemed designation as a designated rating organization.
+(3) Interpretation of the Instrument - As with all national or multilateral instruments, you should read the Instrument from the perspective of the local jurisdiction.
 For example, if the Instrument does not specify where you file a document, it means that you must file it in the local jurisdiction.
 In this policy, we generally use the term 'non-principal jurisdiction' instead of 'local jurisdiction'.